danryan/runbooks-mirror/howto/patroni-consul-postgres-pgbouncer-interactions.md

   * If Consul's list of available dbs changes, our Rails app updates its internal database connection pool accordingly.

-### What *failure modes* are known, and what their symptoms look like

-* See #7790, maybe starting with some combination of the issue's description (especially its `Background` section?) and this [Concise summary of RCA so far](https://gitlab.com/gitlab-com/gl-infra/infrastructure/issues/7790#note_215232905).

 ## Details of how Patroni uses Consul